All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 TB-500 is a synthetic version of the active region of Thymosin Beta-4 (TB4), a 43-amino-acid peptide found in virtually all human and animal cells.
 Thymosin Beta-4 was first isolated from the thymus gland in the 1960s and has since been identified as a key regulator of actin, one of the most abundant proteins in the body.

-Actin is essential for cell structure, movement, and division.
+Actin is important for cell structure, movement, and division.
 By sequestering actin monomers and promoting their polymerization at the right time and place, Thymosin Beta-4 plays a central role in wound healing, tissue remodeling, and the formation of new blood vessels (angiogenesis).
 TB-500 replicates the most biologically active segment of this peptide, specifically the region responsible for actin binding and cell migration.

 How TB-500 Works in the Body